 Proper oral care is critical to anybody.
 What you take through your mouth may either have a positive or negative effect.
 The effects may not appear immediately, but sooner or later, its impact will be felt.
-At toothcrusader.com.au/earlwood, dentist Dr Kelly explains the treatments necessary should there be an occurence of any teeth problems like tooth resorption.
+A dentist explains the treatments necessary should there be an occurrence of any teeth problems like tooth resorption.

 Tooth resorption is when there is an inflammation and loss of cementum (outer material of tooth) or dentin (inner tissue of tooth).
 Tooth resorption may happen in 2 ways: internal and external resorption.